kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 - Our order history must be somewhere in the pantry
 - `printenv` only prints Bash's _Key notes_

+Note:
-- How else can we print a note?
+How else can we print a note?

 ---
 @title[Waiter Bash's environment]